Pink (singer): Personal life

 In November 2010, Pink announced on The Ellen DeGeneres Show that she and Hart were expecting their first child.
-In June 2011, she gave birth to their daughter.
-In December 2016, she gave birth to their second child, a son.
+In June 2011, she gave birth to their daughter, Willow Sage Hart.
+In 2018, Willow released a cover of the reprise of "A Million Dreams (Reprise)" for The Greatest Showman: Reimagined soundtrack, and in 2021, she released "Cover Me in Sunshine" with her mother.
+In December 2016, Pink gave birth to their second child, a son.
 Pink is a supporter of attachment parenting.